- GW Home

 GW does consider international students with outstanding academic achievements for merit-based scholarships.
 Automatic consideration for these scholarships is given to eligible candidates upon receipt of the application and all supporting credentials.

 We do not require SAT subject exams for general admission.
 The Seven-Year BA/MD Program requires two SAT Subject examinations in science and mathematics.
-The University Honors Program recommends two SAT Subject examinations.

 Because we take a comprehensive approach to the application review process, we have no minimum GPA or SAT/ACT requirements for admission.
 However, admission to GW is competitive and admitted students are typically strong students in their high school graduating class.